flyck/shaft-stack-experiment/README.md

   be generated from the backend.
 Using HTMX with a nodejs typescript backend would be against the philosophy of htmx.
 Using a non-javacsript language like GO really does seem to be the intended use.

+## Experiment outcome

+Parsing json responses with HTMX is an anti-pattern.
+While it does generally work, it is not the intended use.